oasis-tcs/csaf/csaf_2.1/prose/edit/src/design-considerations-01-construction-principles.md

 > The standardized fields allow for scalability across different issuing parties and dramatically reduce the human effort and
 > need for dedicated parsers as well as other tools on the side of the consuming parties.

-Section 4 defined profiles that are used to ensure a common understanding of which fields are required in a given use case.
+Section [sec](#profiles) defined profiles that are used to ensure a common understanding of which fields are required in a given use case.
-Additional conventions are stated in section 5.
+Additional conventions are stated in section [sec](#additional-conventions).
-The tests given in section 6 support CSAF producers and consumers to verify rules from the specification which can not be tested by the schema.
+The tests given in section [sec](#tests) support CSAF producers and consumers to verify rules from the specification which can not be tested by the schema.
-Section 7 states how to distribute and where to find CSAF documents.
+Section [sec](#distributing-csaf-documents) states how to distribute and where to find CSAF documents.
-Safety, Security and Data Protection are considered in section 8.
+Safety, Security and Data Protection are considered in section [sec](#safety-security-and-data-protection-considerations).
 Finally, a set of conformance targets describes tools in the ecosystem.

 -------